archishou/MidnightChessEngine/ChessEngine/ChessEngine_tests/lib/googlemock/docs/cook_book.md

 ### Teaching gMock How to Print Your Values

-When an uninteresting or unexpected call occurs, gMock prints the argument values and the stack trace to help you debug.
+When an uninteresting or unexpected call occurs, gMock prints the argument values and the stack trace to help you debug_diagnostics_file.
 Assertion macros like `EXPECT_THAT` and `EXPECT_EQ` also print the values in question when the assertion fails. gMock and googletest do this using googletest's user-extensible value printer.